DoK913/Todo/README.md

 # To launch the app, you need to:

-- At "server" folder necessary to run next commands:
+- Before the first launch At "server" folder necessary to run next commands:

 ```sh
 npm install express --save